michaelmarty/UniDec/readme.md

 ## Change Log

+v.5.0.2

+Added Batch Processing (via Tools menu or drag and drop) to UniDecCD.

+Fixed bugs with STORI calibration in UCD.

+Added export of text file for composite spectrum.

 v.5.0.1

 **Added Beta Support for STORI Folders** in UCD.
 Select the directory of CSV files under Tools.
 It will concatenate these and convert them into an npz file that you can open directly.